weaverbel/intro-computational-thinking/content/1-exercise.md

 1. Use the algorithm above to add up all the numbers betwen 1 and 24, 1 and 500, and 1 and 10,000.

 2. Those are all even numbers.
 What is the process for adding up all the numbers if the final number is an odd one, e.g., 1-17?
+Can you use the same formula?